apallath/keras_sklearn_models/README.md

-# Learning Applied Machine Learning

-This repository contains a collection of Jupyter notebooks I've written while learning the basics of (applied) Machine Learning (and data science).

-Resources consulted while preparing these notebooks are listed in the first markdown cell of each notebook.

-Python libraries used: numpy, matplotlib, pandas, scikit-learn
+# Basic machine learning algorithms

+A collection of Jupyter notebooks I've written to try out basic ML algorithms (mostly scikit-learn implementations) on common datasets.
+The notebooks on pandas, classification and regression are from undergrad, and the notebook on clustering is from early-on in grad school.

-Pandas (pandas/pandas.ipynb)
+## Pandas (pandas/pandas.ipynb)
 - Dataframes

-Classification (supervised/classification_basic.ipynb,classification_adv.ipynb)
+## Classification (supervised/classification_basic.ipynb,classification_adv.ipynb)
 - k-Nearest Neighbours classification
 - Logistic Regression
 - Logistic Regression using polynomial features